Skip to content

 1. Connect the HDMI video capture device to the video output port on the target host.

-2. Using the Y-cable, connect the PiKVM to the USB on the target host.
+2. Using the Y-cable, connect the Pi's OTG port to the USB on the target host.

 To control the power, two display LEDs (power and HDD activity) and two buttons (power and reset) are provided on the front panel of the computer case.
 They are connected by wires to pins on the motherboard.